 It has been one of “those” days, one of those all-too-few days, a blogworthy example of a day close to my ideal.
 Such days are rare but nonetheless necessary for mental and physical well being, vital in every sense of that word.
 It is quite difficult to articulate exactly how “those” days happen.
 Their character is a little shifty, transient to say the least, some aspects being universally desirable, others reflecting a more personal need while yet others are dependant on both past and present circumstances.

-I absolutely condemn the notion so commonly held by younger generations (mine was no exception 50 years ago) that living is about having fun, partying, socialising, drinking, eating, holidaying, relaxing, shagging or any other hedonistic combination of these sensual pleasure seeking activities.
-I am not by the way condemning these activities only the idea that having participated and enjoyed them one has “lived”.
+I absolutely condemn the notion so commonly held by younger generations (mine was no exception 50 years ago) that living is about having fun, partying, socialising, drinking, eating, holidaying, relaxing, shagging or any other hedonistic combination of these sensual pleasures.
+I am not condemning these activities only the idea that having participated and enjoyed them one has “lived”.

 In addition we can not claim to have had one of “those” days simply because it has been pain or trouble free or not anti-positive in any other sort of way.
 Neither can good fortune by itself turn a day into one of “those” days or ill fortune prevent it from being so turned.